wizzbuzz/Charli/readme.md

 Feel free to open issues or submit pull requests for bug fixes and new features.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
-Created by Joop\_
+Created by Wizzbuzz
 Feel free to reach out if you have questions or feedback.